Gravity Payments

 Amount

-Working capital loan: typically, the loans are on the lower end – a relatively small amount is often enough to cover working capital needs.
+Working capital funding: typically, the funding amounts are on the lower end – a relatively small amount is often enough to cover working capital needs.

 Term loan: the amounts are very large, in some cases, as term loans are used to cover high-value long-term assets.